Expansion joint: Covers

 External covers or shrouds should be used to protect the internal bellows from being damaged.
 They also serve a purpose as insulation of the bellows.
 Covers can either be designed as removable or permanent accessories.

-Particulate barriers/purge connectors
+Particulate barriers and purge connectors

 In systems that have a media with significant particulate content (i.e. flash or catalyst), a barrier of ceramic fiber can be utilized to prevent corrosion and restricted bellows flexibility resulting from the accumulation of the particulate.
 Purge connectors may also be utilized to perform this same function.
 Internal liners must also be included in the design if the expansion joint includes purge connectors or particulate barriers.

 Limit rods

 Limit rods may be used in an expansion joint design to limit the axial compression or expansion.
 They allow the expansion joint to move over a range according to where the nut stops are placed along the rods.
 Limit rods are used to prevent bellows over-extension while restraining the full pressure thrust of the system.